10 most popular

 visit in Hawaii

 With so many incredible locations to see throughout the Hawaiian Islands, it is impossible to list everything in just one blog post!
-Please enjoy our carefully selected list of the most popular places to visit in Hawaii.
+Please enjoy our carefully curated list of the most popular places to visit in Hawaii.

 The USS Arizona Memorial at Pearl Harbor in Honolulu is the #1 Visitor Destination in the Hawaiian Islands.
-Over 2-million U.S. and international visitors choose to visit the Arizona Memorial every year to see where WWII began for America.
+Over 2 million U.S. and international visitors choose to visit the Arizona Memorial every year to see where WWII began for America.
 There are 9 historic sites that contribute to the WWII Valor in the Pacific National Monument located in Alaska, California, and Hawaii.
-Five are at Pearl Harbor; the USS Arizona Memorial, USS Utah Memorial, USS Oklahoma Memorial, and areas within Battleship Row and Ford Island.
+Five are at Pearl Harbor: the USS Arizona Memorial, USS Utah Memorial, USS Oklahoma Memorial, and areas within Battleship Row and Ford Island.

 The name Waikiki, in essence, means “spouting waters,” and refers to the freshwater rivers that once flowed towards the ocean.
 In ancient times, the coastal area of Waikiki in South Oahu once encompassed a larger area, including Manoa and Palolo Valleys.
 During the 1450s, Waikiki was designated as the first government center in all of Hawaii.

 Indeed, there’s a host of reasons why Waikiki is one of the top places to visit in Hawaii!